Old Plastic Model Kits

 $20

 Still factory sealed.
-This is the 1984 reissue of the famous 1950s kit and a perfect 'Classic Builder.'
+This is the 1984 reissue of the famous late 1950s kit and a perfect 'Classic Builder.'
 Features fine raised details, moving rudder and wing control surfaces, cockpit, pilot figure, complete jet engine with opening inspection cover, full landing gear, two drop tanks, underwing rockets and more.

 Plastic Model Kit, Box Condition: Good++